-- Results within the normal range are displayed in Blue. - Results outside the normal range are displayed in Red. - If the value is outside the technical range of the meter, the low or high end of the technical range value displays as <XX or >YY (where XX-YY represents the technical range). - A Single up arrow (↑) is displayed for a result if the value is higher than the upper end of the normal range but within the critical range. - A double up arrow (↑↑) is displayed for a result if the value is higher than the upper end of the critical range. - A Single down arrow (\(\downarrow\)) is displayed for a result if the value is lower than the lower end of the normal range but within the critical range. - A double down arrow (↓↓) is displayed for a result if the value is lower than the lower end of the critical range.
+- Results within the normal range are displayed in Blue. - Results outside the normal range are displayed in Red. - If the value is outside the technical range of the meter, the low or high end of the technical range value displays as <XX or >YY (where XX-YY represents the technical range). - A Single up arrow ([↑]) is displayed for a result if the value is higher than the upper end of the normal range but within the critical range. - A Single down arrow (↓) is displayed for a result if the value is lower than the lower end of the normal range but within the critical range. - A double down arrow (↓↓) is displayed for a result if the value is lower than the lower end of the critical range.